MaartenStork/Project_ABM/README.md

 python DynamicCoopUI.py
 ```
 2. Adjust parameters through the tabbed interface
+3. In the "Visualization" tab, you can enable:
+   - Live plotting during simulation
+   - Real-time movement visualization of fish and fishers
-3. Click "Run Simulation" to execute with your custom settings
+4. Click "Run Simulation" to execute with your custom settings

+Note: When using the real-time movement visualization, you can press the space bar to pause and resume the animation.

 Option 2 (Command line):
 1. Configure simulation parameters in `parameters.py`